The Road to Citizenship: Obtaining a Green Card or Permanent Citizenship

 A common misconception with the process of immigration is that someone can just sign up, take the test, and then become a citizen—as simple as that.
 The reality, though, is that after the first stage—obtaining a Green Card, it can take another five years until citizenship is granted.

 A Green Card permits an individual to be considered a permanent resident of the U.S. while still technically maintaining citizenship of their home country.
 The applicant would also need a family member or employee to act as their petitioner.

 The steps to obtaining a Green Card are as follows:

-- This is the application to adjust the status of an individual to that of permanent resident.
+• File for the I-485 Application: This is the application to adjust the status of an individual to that of permanent residente

 According to the U.S. Citizenship and Immigration Services (USCIS), the process in Reno may currently take an estimated 7.5 to 18 months until completion; however, this number changes monthly.
 Along the way, there can always be stumbling blocks or moments where guidance, clarification, or re-assurance is needed.
 If you run into any of these, Joey Gilbert Law is in your corner!